This post shares the wonderful benefits of using readers theaters in your elementary classroom.

 Your “dramatic” kiddos will finally have a stage to flex their acting chops.

-Related: For tools that boost reading comprehension, visit our vast collection of activities and resources for readers’ workshop.
+Related: For tools that boost reading comprehension, visit our collection of activities and resources for readers’ workshop.

 The Benefits of Readers’ Theaters